sachinruk/dqn_bananas/README.md

 ## Results
 Unfortunately for this problem double dqn + prioritised replay did not offer a major advantage over the normal DQN algorithm.
 Double DQN finished the fastest at 694 episodes compared to 764 episodes for normal DQN.
 The double DQN + prioritised replay finished at 770 episodes.
 ![](./dqn_compare.png)

+The weights for the double dqn + prioritised replay model is saved in `checkpoint.pth`.